At the very first beginning, I wanna do a research:

 - Introduce yourself to your neighbors.
 Neighbors can help look out for each other and can easily spot a strange.
 You can even start a neighborhood watch program for a real peace of mind at night.

 - Use motion activated lights.
 Is it safer to keep porch lights on or off?
 Is it safe to leave lights on all night?
 Confused about these questions?
 How about a motion activated lights?
 They will automatically lit up once burglars come close to scare them away.

 Find the top 13 inexpensive and practical ways to stop burglars from targeting your home here.

 What’s Your Idea?

 That outdoor lights can deter crime hasn’t be backed up by statistics.
-As far as I can see, rather than spend time trying and testing this unreliable security measures, we would take more time and effort to improve security in other, more useful ways.
+As far as I can see, rather than spend time trying and testing this unreliable security measure, we would take more time and effort to improve security in other more useful ways.

 Now we come back to the question I put up in the beginning: Do you leave your porch light on at night?

 Keeping home and your property safe is not something to be taken lightly.
 So I’d love to know how you look at the contributions outside lights make in deterring burglars, along with other effective tips you’ve used to stop break-ins day and night.
 After all, we share the same goal – to make homes safer and less likely to become a target of opportunistic crime.